-Students are charged by credit hours for each course.
-The internship trimester is an integral part of the curriculum and thus a tuition fee for three credit hours is charged.
+Undergraduate students are charged by credit hours for each course.
+The internship trimester is an integral part of the curriculum and thus a tuition fee for six credit hours is charged.
 Students participating in study abroad programmes do not pay tuition fees to the Academy.
 However they will incur charges at the host institution, for tuition and other expenses.